az7dev/az7dev/README.md

 <a href="https://alsala-ahmed.com/"><img src="https://github.com/az7dev/az7dev/blob/main/7ADE1048-631B-47C8-9422-6AD42D4B7CFB.png" align="right" height="275" /></a>

-I am a pre-final year graduate at Indian Institute of technology at Madras, pursuing Bachelors in Civil Engineering, who is passionate about Creative technologies such as XR,geospatial,projection mapping and creating immersive realities :bar_chart:, Creative programming :snake:, and open source :octocat:.
-I love to learn and contribute in any and every possible way. lately my focus has been on nerfs and gaussian splatting.
+I am an Engineering graduate from Indian Institute of technology at Madras (NIRF-1 , Number one university in India with an acceptance rate of 0.5%), Graduated with Bachelors in Civil Engineering, who is passionate about Building schools growth and previously worked with Creative technologies and I create AI tools from scratch, which leads to immediate automation workflows.
+I have trained and upskilled countless junior engineers and staffs within an organisation .My previous interests such as XR,geospatial,projection mapping and creating immersive realities :bar_chart:, Creative programming :snake:, and open source :octocat:.
+I love to learn and contribute in the intersection and fusion of top technical and managerial skills in an orgainisation and i cut through bureaucracy like a knife and drive radical change in organisations.

 - For people Looking to hire me see my leetcode(Python + Javascript skills) in the Leetcode repo.[https://github.com/az7dev/leetcode-hackerank](url)
 - 📭 [Reach out](#hi-there-AlsalaAhmed-here) for help with creative technologies programming and algorithimic help in Webgpu as well as in libraries like three.js,react-three fiber,ar.js,WebXR and many more....